Pauan/fable-getting-started/README.md

 Making changes to the project
 =============================

-You can modify the `.fsx` files in the `fsx` folder, and you can modify the `.js` files in the `js` folder.
+You can modify the `.fs` files in the `fs` folder, and you can modify the `.js` files in the `js` folder.

-The `.fsx` files are F# code, which will be compiled by Fable.
+The `.fs` files are F# code, which will be compiled by Fable.

 The `.js` files are JavaScript code, which will be compiled by Babel and will be bundled into your compiled code.